Nassau, Bahamas Port Guide

 So on most of my visits to Nassau, which are frequent, I always spring for a resort day pass instead.
 Food and drinks at these locations are pretty expensive, though, so unless you're visiting one of Nassau's rare all-inclusive properties, I always recommend eating before and/or after your visit, rather than on-site.
 You also might want to consider bringing your own snacks if you're on a budget.

-Here are some of the best private beachfront options for cruisers in Nassau, all of which offer private beachfront access:
+Here are some of the best private beachfront options for cruisers in Nassau, all of which offer exclusive beachfront access:

 British Colonial (Closest & Most Affordable)